As Kay's remnants pull away from the California coast, lingering rain aids in the battle against raging wildfires – KION546

 To the north, the cooler temperatures were also welcome relief for crews battling the Mosquito Fire, which had consumed 37,326 acres as of Saturday night as it burned in both El Dorado and Placer counties.
 However, heavy winds have continued the fire’s spread to the north and northeast, fire officials said.

-Meanwhile, wildfires were also swallowing large areas of dry vegetation in neighboring Oregon and Idaho, where firefighters were contending with hotter, dryer conditions.
+Meanwhile, wildfires were also swallowing large areas of dry vegetation in the Pacific Northwest, where firefighters were contending with hotter, dryer conditions.
+At least 18 fires were burning across Oregon and Washington as of Saturday, according to the Northwest Interagency Coordination Center.

 The Cedar Creek Fire In Oregon has so far burned 74,420 acres and is only 12% contained, amid persisting extreme fire weather conditions Saturday.
 The blaze was expected to grow overnight as the region sees warm, dry conditions and strong east winds, according to fire authorities.